MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 Compared to using Work Order Incident Types and Service Tasks, using Inspections has the added benefits of:

-- **Easy to create** - administrators can quickly create inspection questions with a drag and drop interface without the need to create new entities and fields.
+- **Easier to create** - administrators can quickly create inspection questions with a drag and drop interface without the need to create new entities and fields.
-- **Easy to fill out** - technicians can quickly enter answers for each inspection question and save all of them with one click rather than having to open and close multiple records.
+- **Easier to fill out** - technicians can quickly enter answers for each inspection question and save all of them with one click rather than having to open and close multiple records.
-- **More felxible and robust** - Field Service Inspections have many options for
+- **More felxible and robust** - Field Service Inspections have many options for question formats and validations such as multi-option select, mandatory fields, images, attachments, etc.

-Benefits
-- esay to create - dont need to create entities and fields for each inspection
-- easy to fill out - dont need to open and save and close a bunch of records, only one
-- powerful; - Questions, images, attachments, mandatory fields
-- report on answers

-Process
-- create template
-- Add to work order
-- complete inspection
+Creating and using Inspections is simple and involves the following steps:

+1. Create an inspection template
+2. Associate an inspection template to a Service Task Type
+3. Add the Service Task Type to a Work Order
+4. Technician completes the inspection
-- View and analyze results
+5. Manager View and analyze results

 ## Prerequisites